Try the Free RSVP Reading Test

 The Science Behind RSVP

 Research in cognitive psychology has shown that RSVP can significantly increase reading speed.
-A study published in the Journal of Experimental Psychology found that participants reading with RSVP could process text at speeds up to 2-3 times faster than traditional reading while maintaining similar comprehension levels.
+Studies have found that participants reading with RSVP can process text at speeds up to 2–3 times faster than traditional reading while maintaining similar comprehension levels.

 "RSVP reading eliminates the bottleneck of eye movement, allowing the brain to process information at its natural processing speed rather than being limited by physical eye movements."